Norethisterone injection is given to prevent pregnancy. It provides contraception for about eight weeks.

 If you have any questions about your medicines, ask your pharmacist.

-- Manufacturer's PIL, Noristerat®; Bayer plc, The electronic Medicines Compendium.
-Dated January 2015.
+Manufacturer's PIL, Noristerat® 200 mg solution for intramuscular injection; Bayer plc, The electronic Medicines Compendium.
+Dated June 2019.